How I Learned to Love Myself & Lost 100+ Pounds*Article posted in: Success Stories - Women

 After placing my order, I immediately threw out ALL the food I had in my cabinets that wasn’t part of the program.
 I must have thrown out three bags of chips and four boxes of cookies, plus tons of ice cream.
 It was hard to do but it felt amazing.
 I then went to the store and got all my add-ons.
 My cart was stocked with eggs, veggies, fruit, spices, etc. I felt like the healthiest person when I was checking out.

 I got my box within a week and I can safely say that I never once cheated on my plan.
-I felt like I was eating too much and I kept calling the counseling hotline at like 11 p.m. and asking if they were sure it was going to work with me eating this much.
+I felt like I was eating too much and I kept calling the coaching hotline and asking if they were sure it was going to work with me eating this much.
 The person laughed and said, “Yes!
 Because you are eating the right things!”
 After my third call of that nature I started to believe that maybe they were right.

 You take for granted things you never knew you had.
 Living pain free for example.
 After being on the program for about two-and-a-half weeks, I woke up and just laid there expecting it to take me the usual 10 minutes to get out of bed.
 I took a deep breath and noticed something different.
 My back didn’t hurt.
 Neither did my legs.
 For the first time in a long time, I sat up!
 I didn’t have to roll out of bed!
 I actually sat up like a normal person and I didn’t have to work up to it either.
 I immediately walked to my mirror and looked at what I saw.
 I had, apparently out of nowhere, lost about 12 pounds.* It was noticeable.
 My clothes were a little baggier even.
 That was the first time I cried out of happiness in years.
 It was working and I wasn’t starving myself or feeling miserable.